aymenhafeez/aymenhafeez.github.io/_posts/2019-09-13-pi-formula.md

 In my third year at university I was introduced to the error function during a 'Transport Phenomena' class.
 It came up in the context of deriving expressions to describe heat and mass transfer through various geometries.
-It was probably some of the most interesting stuff I learnt at university and I may go into more detail about it in another post.
-While revising for the exam I, with the help of a friend, derived an expression for $\pi$.
-There isn't anything particularly strange about the derivation or the expression itself.
-However, it wasn't until recently when I plotted its convergence that I became a little curious about it.
+While revising for the exam I derived an expression for $\pi$.
+Starting with the error

-I'll begin by presenting the derivation, which starts with the error function:
+function:

   $$\text{erf}(z)=\frac{2}{\sqrt{\pi}}\int_{0}^{z}e^{-x^2}dx$$